openupthecloud/cloud-native-academy/docs/serverless-with-lambda.md

-Serverless with Lambda: Zero to Hero
+## Serverless with Lambda: Zero to Hero

+**Purpose** This course is supposed to help a complete beginner understand what they need to know about AWS Lambda and get started.

 **Part 1: Serverless Overview**